mitranim/wordplay/readme.md

 feetish (foot fetish 🦶) © LJ

-highbrid (high breed hybrid) © LR
+highbrid (high breed hybrid) © VA

-dragone (a dragon that's gone or defeated) © LR
+dragone (a dragon that's gone or defeated) © VA

 sinosaur (chinese dragon) © LJ

-dungen (dungeon generator) © LR
+dungen (dungeon generator) © VA

-sircle (a society of gentlemen) © LR
+sircle (a society of gentlemen) © VA

-foroom (congregation in a closed space) © LR
+foroom (congregation in a closed space) © VA

-ledeer (alpha deer 🦌) © LR
+ledeer (alpha deer 🦌) © VA

 democratorship (a dictatorship that at least pretends to be democratic) © LJ

 chessplate (♟) © M

-equiviolent (equivalently aggressive) © LR
+equiviolent (equivalently aggressive) © VA

-whyriety (questionable variety, like someone's wardrobe) © LR
+whyriety (questionable variety, like someone's wardrobe) © VA

-dielogue (dialogue that ends in one party dying; boss yapping before you finish him) © LR
+dielogue (dialogue that ends in one party dying; boss yapping before you finish him) © VA

-wrecklamation (can't tell if repairing it, or wrecking harder) © LR
+wrecklamation (can't tell if repairing it, or wrecking harder) © VA

 erudeite (an insufferable know-it-all) © LJ